 Where SMS can really gleam, is in the order confirmation forms and shipping updates.
 Giving your customers the choice of how they receive their updates, gives them a feeling of empowerment.
 Your customers can enjoy the benefits of updates to their shipping directly on their mobile phones without having to open an email.
 It’s also a great idea to place a link in the SMS so they can check out more details about the tracking of their shipment but make sure it is all hassle-free and not much of a pain to the customer.

-SMS marketing adds tremendous value to your eCommerce marketing strategy when adapted and implemented in a right manner.
+SMS marketing adds tremendous value to your eCommerce marketing strategy when adopted and implemented in the right manner.